ztimson/Bitburner/README.md

 	DEVICE			 Point to start scan from, defaults to current machine

 Options:
-	-d --depth		 Depth to scan to, defaults is 3
+	-d --depth		 Depth to scan to
 	-f --filter		 Filter to device matching name
 	-e --regex		 Filter to devices matching pattern
 	-r --rooted		 Filter to devices that have been rooted